RUBi-ZA/pyMODE-TASK/docs/source/pyMODE-TASK_usage.rst

 **2. PCA**

-1. Start the plugin from pymol, plugin --> pyMODE-TASK.
+1. Start the plugin from PyMOL, plugin --> pyMODE-TASK.
 2. Locate the pyMODE-TASK directory in the configuration tab by clicking on button "pyMODE-TASK directory".
 Browse to the directory and click ok.